21 Ways To Make Your Parent Child Date Go Great With Your Toddler!

 Now listen, I don’t mean, pack a bag full of toys, 3 changes of clothes, a whole meal, etc… No, I mean, map it out.
 A day and a time that is in between naps, in between meals and early enough that bedtime won’t be quickly approaching.

 #4.
-Choose a day when the dating parent is available right after morning nap.
+Choose a day when the dating parent is available right after a morning nap.

 If your child is already only napping once, go after he wakes up in the morning, instead of waiting until after nap.
 You want the freshest, happiest baby you can get!